CrossTheRoadElec/Phoenix6-Documentation/source/docs/hardware-reference/talonfx/index.rst

                                           <div class='led' ontime='300' offtime='300' oncolor='black' offcolor='orange'></div></div></td>
                 <td>Blinking Alternating Orange</td>
                 <td>TalonFX detects CAN but does not see Phoenix running on the robot controller.</td>
                 <td>If Phoenix is running on the robot controller, ensure good connection between the controller and this device.
-Otherwise deploy a robot program that uses Phoenix.</td>
+Otherwise, deploy a robot program that uses Phoenix.</td>
             </tr>
             <tr>
                 <td><div class='ledGroup'><div class='led' ontime='300' offtime='300' oncolor='orange' offcolor='black'></div>